 Fibroblasts are mesenchymal cells derived from the embryonic mesoderm.
-They have been extensively used for a wide range of cellular and molecular studies, as they are one of easiest types of cells to grow in culture.
-Their durability also makes them amenable to a variety of manipulations ranging from studies employing gene transfection to microinjection.
-In general, fibroblasts secrete a non-rigid extracellular matrix which is rich in type I and/or type III collagen [1].
-There is evidence showing that fibroblasts in various organs are intrinsically different [2].
-In the lymphoid compartment, fibroblasts construct a unique conduit system with intriguing size exclusion, which plays a fundamental role in regulating immune response and homeostasis of tissue fluids [3].
+They have been extensively used for a wide range of cellular and molecular studies, as they are one of the easiest types of cells to grow in culture.
+In addition, their durability makes them amenable to a wide variety of manipulations ranging from studies employing gene transfection to microinjection.
+There is evidence showing that fibroblasts in various organs are intrinsically different [1].
+Fibroblasts secrete a non-rigid extracellular matrix that is rich in type I and/or type III collagen [2].
+They are responsible for much of the synthesis of extracellular matrix in connective tissues and play a central role in wound healing.
+Many diseases are associated with fibroblasts, either because fibroblasts are implicated in their etiology or because of the fibrosis that accompanies damage to other cell types in tissues.
+For example, the development of bowel stenosis in Crohn's disease patients is caused by extreme fibroblast proliferation and extracellular matrix expansion [3].

-HLF from ScienCell Research Laboratories are isolated from human lymph node.
-HLF are cryopreserved at P0 and delivered frozen.
+HIF from ScienCell Research Laboratories are isolated from human intestinal tissue.
+HIF are cryopreserved at passage one and delivered frozen.
 Each vial contains >5 x 105 cells in 1 ml volume.
-HLF are characterized by their spindle-shaped morphology and immunofluorescence with antibody specific to fibronectin.
-HLF are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast, and fungi.
-HLF are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.
+HIF are characterized by their spindle morphology and immunofluorescence with antibody specific to fibronectin.
+HIF are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
+HIF are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.